 About a year after that we noticed the bathroom floor was sagging really bad.
 Why a manufacturer would place a floor heater vent directly outside the shower where you step is puzzling to me.
 Anyway, over time the floor fell through.
 What did we do?
 Yup, a temporary fix.
 We covered the hole with screening and heavy-duty furniture plastic and cut a template of the entire floor out of 3/4 inch plywood and fitted it over the hole.
 That “temporary” fix is still holding up as of today.

 The slide was the next thing to go.
-If you follow us on Facebook you would have seen the pictures of the old and new floor.
+If you follow us on Facebook you would have seen the pictures of the old and new floors.
 The floor was separating from the walls.
 It was at this point we started to think about maybe purchasing a new RV.
 Although some of the things that were happening to the RV were due to lack of maintenance on our part, a lot was just cheap manufacturing.
 The problem is that cheap manufacturing runs rampant in this industry.
 It seems like no matter how much you pay for an RV there are shortcuts and shortcomings in the manufacturing process.

 Damn, I Could Have Done That!!!